thofos/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

 do not try to use the service.
 Services that mark oblivious support as mandatory can, therefore, indicate that the service might not be accessible in a non-oblivious fashion.
-Services that are intended to be accessed either as an oblivious target or directly SHOULD NOT mark the "oblivious" parameter as mandatory.
+Services that are intended to be accessed either with an oblivious gateway or directly SHOULD NOT mark the "oblivious" parameter as mandatory.
 Note that since multiple SVCB responses can be provided for a single query, the oblivious and non-oblivious versions of a single service can have different SVCB